 Unfortunately, dogs are prohibited from most national parks in Australia.
-In NSW, dogs are not allowed in a single national park, and they are only permitted in a handful of other national parks in other states of Australia.
+In NSW, dogs are not allowed in a single national park, and they are only permitted in a handful of dog-friendly national parks in other states of Australia.

 This rules out hiking with your dog on the many popular walks located in national parks.
 Dogs are also frequently prohibited from nature reserves and state conservation areas.
 However, there are still alternative pockets of bush that permit dogs.